Spiffo/Home-Assistant-Sensor-Ophaalkalender/README.md

 ## Home Assisant sensor component for Ophaalkalender

-Provides Home Assistant sensors for multiple Dutch waste collectors using REST API.
+Provides Home Assistant sensors for multiple Belgian waste collectors using REST API.
-This sensor works with the ophaalkalender.be waste collector.
+This sensor works with the ophaalkalender.be waste collection website curated by Fostplus.

 ### Install:
 Copy the files in the /custom_components/ophaalkalender/ folder to: [homeassistant]/config/custom_components/ophaalkalender/